-'After Fresh Rejection of the Peace Plan and the Announcement of a Referendum, Washington Recommended Tougher Actions Against the Serbs in Bosnia,' Le Monde (France), 7 May 1993 (in French)
+'After Fresh Rejection of the Peace Plan and the Announcement of a Referendum, Washington Recommended Tougher Actions Against the Serbs in Bosnia', Le Monde (France), 7 May 1993 (in French) D17 ☑

-After 17 hours of dramatic negotiations, the Bosnian Serb 'parliament', meeting on Wednesday 5 May in Pale, refused to ratify the peace plan for Bosnia-Herzegovina. [...]
+After 17 hours of dramatic negotiations, the Bosnian Serb 'parliament,' meeting on Wednesday 5 May in Pale, refused to ratify the peace plan for Bosnia-Herzegovina. [...]
 Karadzic justified the decision made by his 'parliament' by accusing the international community of "putting Bosnian Serbs in a desperate situation to which the only response was desperate decisions.'
 He warned of the risks of general chaos in the event of a foreign military intervention. [...]
 Explaining in turn, that the Serbs could not enter into a war against the international community, Yugoslavia's President Dobrica Cosic declared that "the conditions offered are not ideal, even painful, but they make it possible to achieve in peacetime what could not be achieved in the trenches.'
 He asked the Serbs of Bosnia not "to continue a war at any cost, up to the point of suicide.'

-The 'Vance-Owen peace plan' was negociated by the UN Special Envoy Cyrus Vance and EC representative Lord Owen from January 1993 on.
-This plan involved the division of Bosnia into ten semi-autonomous regions and received the backing of the UN.
 On 6 May, Yugoslavia (Serbia and Montenegro) declared an economic embargo against the Serbs of Bosnia-Herzegovina in order to force them to accept the peace plan.
-The same day, Resolution 824, adopted by the United Nations Security Council, added the enclaves of Sarajevo, Tuzla, Zepa, Gorazde, and Bihac to the list of "safe zones under UNPROFOR protection.'
+The same day, Resolution 824, adopted by the United Nations Security Council, D18[] added the enclaves of Sarajevo, Tuzla, Zepa, Gorazde, and Bihac to the list of "safe zones under UNPROFOR protection.'
 On 8 May, a ceasefire agreement allowed for the deployment of UN forces in the place of soldiers.
 In Srebrenica, the demilitarised zone was enlarged.

-'The Security Council Declares Five More Bosnian Towns as Safe Areas,' Le Monde (France), 8 May 1993 (in French)
+\ 'The Security Council Declares Five More Bosnian Towns as Safe Areas,' Le Monde (France), 8 May 1993 (in French) D19 2